Network-Wide, Sensor-Enhanced Dynamic Line Ratings

 Most utilities that use LineVision DLR experience average capacity gains upwards of 30%, with some reaching the triple digits on certain lines.
 The capacity change will vary by a large set of variables, including; region, conductor/tower type, current rating methodology, utility risk profile, and climate.
 During the sales process, LineVision conducts rigorous profiling studies to analyze target lines and scope out a project with maximized benefit.

-(DLR) differs from AAR by using real-time weather and wind data, resulting in more accurate and safe ratings.
+(DLR) differs from AAR by using real-time weather and wind data, resulting in more accurate ratings.
 DLR provides enhanced operational awareness and risk reduction by avoiding overstated capacity and detecting potential anomalies.
-Additionally, sensor-validated DLR offers increased accuracy and deep learning capabilities compared to software-only models
+Additionally, sensor-validated DLR offers increased accuracy and deep learning capabilities alongside the use of software-only models.

 LineVision’s line rating systems are designed to fully comply with NERC-CIP requirements if deemed in scope by the utility.